valtimo-platform/valtimo-documentation/release-notes/major9/09.22.0/valtimo-frontend-libraries.md

   If the component is included in a form for a user task, the user can input metadata for each file upload.
 These files are then registered in the Documenten API on form submission.

+* **New date format possible for date columns in the Valtimo lists**

+  The `viewType` property for listFields is extended with the option to add set a custom format based on the library that we use `moment.js`.
+  Before you would declare a date column as `viewType: 'date'` and now you can add a optional format option like this `viewType: date:DD-MM-YYYY`.
+  After the separator `(:)` any `valid moment.js` formatting is allowed.
+  A full list of all the moment.js format options can be [found here](https://momentjscom.readthedocs.io/en/latest/moment/04-displaying/01-format/).

 ## Bugfixes

 The following bugs were fixed: